xcart/xcart-docs/_pages/kb_en/modules/ShopperApprovedReviews/configuration.md

 Once you are done configuring the settings, be sure to save your changes.

-More settings are available under the **Product** -> **Code** section of your [ShopperApproved](https://www.shopperapproved.com/account/product/page-code "Configuring the Shopper Approved") dashboard at “Step 2.
+More settings can be found under the **Product** -> **Code** section of your [ShopperApproved dashboard](https://www.shopperapproved.com/account/product/page-code) at “Step 2.
 Select Your Options”.
 ![code-step2.png]({{site.baseurl}}/attachments/ref_3otm3RBq/code-step2.png)

-The _Merchant Review Survey_ tab allows you to enable/disable a brief survey on the thank you page and a necessity of mandatory comments.
-More settings are available under the **Merchant** -> **Surveys** section of your [ShopperApproved](https://www.shopperapproved.com/account/merchant/surveys/options "Configuring the Shopper Approved") dashboard where you can set up follow-up emails survey to all customers who check out.
+The Merchant Review Survey tab of the Shopper Approved section of your X-Cart store Admin area enables you to control the options pertaining to a brief survey which can be added onto the thank you page for your customers.
+Depending on your business needs, the survey can be enabled or disabled.
+It is also possible to specify whether comments should be mandatory.
+More survey related settings can be found under the **Merchant** -> **Surveys** section of your [ShopperApproved dashboard](https://www.shopperapproved.com/account/merchant/surveys/options) (For example, you can specify in how many days after a customer completed checkout at your store a followup email with a link to the survey should be sent to them).
 ![survey.png]({{site.baseurl}}/attachments/ref_3otm3RBq/survey.png)

 Since ShopperApproved uses the {% link "Google feed" ref_2gQBB6qM %} data format, you will need to install and enable the Google Product Feed addon and generate a data feed using it.
 The data feed will be automatically imported to ShopperApproved, and you can find a link to it in the **Dashboard** -> **Product** -> **Integration** section at [ShopperApproved](https://www.shopperapproved.com/account/product/integration "Configuring the Shopper Approved").